Tropical Cyclone Gita

 Australian deployments to Tonga

-- Disaster Assistance Response Team personnel who assessed the cyclone's impact on key infrastructure including schools, community halls and medical centres.
+- Disaster Assistance Response Team personnel assessed the cyclone's impact on key infrastructure including schools, community halls and medical centres.

 Additionally, Australia provided $155,000 to support Samoa, which was also hit by Cyclone Gita.
 This funded debris clearance, aerial surveillance, food assistance, and the deployment of a structural engineer to assist with damage assessments.